Michigan's Jim Harbaugh is AP coach of the year, Fickell 2nd

 Harbaugh also made staff changes on the defensive side of the ball in the offseason.

-Everything came together for the Wolverines this season as they beat Ohio State to snap an eight-game losing streak in the rivalry and reached the Big Ten title game of the first time, where they routed Iowa.
+Everything came together for the Wolverines this season.
+They beat Ohio State to snap an eight-game losing streak in the rivalry and reached the Big Ten title game for the first time, where they routed Iowa.

 No. 2 Michigan (12-1) faces No. 3 Georgia (12-1) in its first College Football Playoff appearance on Dec.
 31 at the Orange Bowl.